skelton-group/Phonopy-Spectroscopy/Examples/Benzene-Derivatives/README.md

 3. Collect forces: `phonopy -f vasprun-{1..X}.xml`

-4. Generate a `mesh.yaml` file with the &Gamma;-point phonon frequencies and
-eigenvectors: `phonopy --dim="1 1 1" --fc_symmetry=1 --mesh="1 1 1" --eigenvectors`
+4. Generate a `mesh.yaml` file containing the structure and &Gamma;-point phonon frequencies and eigenvectors: `phonopy --dim="1 1 1" --fc_symmetry=1 --mesh="1 1 1" --eigenvectors` (structures can also be read from a `phonopy.yaml` or VASP 5.x-format `POSCAR` file)

 To prepare the Born effective-charge tensors: